Competitor backlink analysis is my favourite link building strategy of all time.

 How can you tell the quality of backlinks?

-You can tell the quality of a backlink by reviewing the website that has placed the link.
+You can tell the quality of a backlink by reviewing the link profile and the website that has placed the link.
 The higher the authority, the better the quality of the link is.
 Using metrics such as Ahrefs DR is a good indicator.